Ernest3443/Carrasco_superset/README.md

-Create view api_delay and use it as dataset for API Call Delay:
+Create view api_delay1 and use it as dataset for API Call Delay:

-CREATE view api_delay AS
+CREATE view api_delay1 AS
 SELECT DISTINCT adsbx.time_request AS "time",
     adsbx.time_return - adsbx.time_request AS adsbx,
     opensky.time_return - opensky.time_request AS opensky